lumunge/100-days-of-code/Recursion/README.md

 => Each recursive call should be on a smaller instance of same problem ie smaller subproblem => The recursive calls must eventually reach a base case that is solved without further recursion

+Improve Efficiency:
+Memoization => Store results of particular function in memo(lookup table) and return
+                result when the function is called again.